johannesstroebele91/graphql-library/3_implementation/operations/3_subscription/frontend/subscription-with-hooks.md

 - which receives a GraphQL query, AND
 - additional parameters e.g. onSubscriptionData, variables, fetchPolicy,

-Important, the useSubscription() hook

-- needs to be placed AFTER the useQuery() hook
-- because you only want to subscribe to messages
-- that were added after the ones that were gotten from the query

-# Multiple ways

-The returned data of the subscription can be handled in multiple ways like with mutations:

-## 1. For simply displaying the lastest data
+For simply displaying the lastest data

 - the result object can be used like with useQuery()
 - so by destructuring the `loading`, `error`, `data` property